mebobby2/phoenix_trello/README.md

 # PhoenixTrello

 Building a clone of the popular Trello app to get familiar with with Elixir and Phoenix.
+We use React/Redux on the front end.

 ## Prerequisites
 1. Elixr/Erlang must be installed